Like McBrien: Political career

-McBrien was elected to the Victorian Legislative Council in 1943 as an Independent member for the province of Melbourne North.
-He served as commissioner of public works and vice-president of the Board of Land and Works in Ian MacFarlan's short-lived ministry in 1945.
+McBrien was elected to the Victorian Legislative Council in 1943 as an independent member for the province of Melbourne North.
+He served as Commissioner of Public Works and Vice-President of the Board of Land and Works in Ian MacFarlan's short-lived ministry in 1945.
 One of his chief commitments was to campaign for the rehabilitation of returned servicemen.
-In 1949 he was defeated in the elections for the Legislative Council.
+In 1949, McBrien was defeated in the elections for the Legislative Council.

 Football administration

-He was a committee-member of South Melbourne Football Club from 1912 and Secretary from 1922 to 1928.
+McBrien was a committee member of South Melbourne Football Club from 1912 and secretary from 1922 to 1928.
+He then became secretary of the VFL in 1929, holding the position for more than a quarter-century until his death in 1956.

-He was VFL Secretary from 1929 to 1956.
-He was instrumental in the VFL buying its first head office, Harrison House, in Spring Street, Melbourne, in 1929.
-He played a leading role in negotiations with the Melbourne Cricket Ground (MCG) Trustees, which led to the finals being played at the MCG.
+McBrien was instrumental in the VFL buying its first head office, Harrison House, in Spring Street, Melbourne, in 1929.
+He played a leading role in negotiations with the Melbourne Cricket Ground (MCG) Trustees, which led to finals being played at the MCG.
 He also campaigned strongly (but unsuccessfully) for the amalgamation of the VFL and the Victorian Football Association.

-McBrien recruited other key administrators of the VFL, Eric McCutchan and Jack Hamilton.
+McBrien recruited other key administrators of the VFL, including Eric McCutchan and Jack Hamilton.

+Personal life

+On 16 July 1919, McBrien married Madge Margaret Summers at St Luke's Anglican Church, South Melbourne.
+His peculiar first name was inspired by Sir John Likely, a Conservative politician based in the Midlands.